Best Oaxaca Street Food: Know What To Eat & Where

 Traditional Oaxacan tejate

-Tejate is hand made in large clay bowls by liquifying a mixture of toasted maize (corn), fermented cacao (chocolate) beans, flor de cacao (cacao flower), and the toasted pits of mamey (a tropical fruit).
+Tejate is hand made in large clay bowls by liquifying a mixture of toasted maize (corn), fermented granos de cacao (cacao beans), flor de cacao (cacao flower), and the toasted pits of mamey (a tropical fruit).
 It is served cold, making it the perfect refreshing drink for a toasty day in Oaxaca City.

-It pairs well with a plate of Mexican cookies!
+One thing is for sure, tejate pairs perfectly with a plate of Mexican cookies!

 Try tejate here: